namwoam/TextTabBench/README.md

 ### `other_datasets/` (Valuable Additions)

 These are good-quality datasets that did not make it into the final benchmark due to reasons like domain overlap, weaker/unclear text signals etc. Still, they are useful for experimentation and ablation studies.

+-> This section is yet to be added.
+Main focus will be the [CARTE](https://arxiv.org/abs/2402.16785) and [AutoML for Tabular with Text](https://arxiv.org/abs/2111.02705) benchmark datasets.

 ### Future Additions